albertkjoller/QuotesNMovies/index.md

 - How are these in general?
 Main points of investigation of IMDb data
 - Is the sentiment of quotes over all time somewhat represented in the IMDb rating?
    - Overall
-  Item 2b Voters
+   - Voters
-  Item 2c Critics
+   - Critics
-Item 3 hello
+   -

 [Link](url) and ![Image](src)